-We therefore believe that, with mitigation, there will be no Adverse Effect on Integrity of the SAC.
+We therefore believe there will be no Adverse Effect on Integrity of the bat SAC.
 We advise the LPA to prepare a project level HRA Screening Report to record its decision and retain on file.

-We support the Precautionary Method Statement for mobile protected species (including Hedgehog, which is a Priority and threatened species) in Sections 6.5.2 and 6.5.6 of the
+We also support the Precautionary Method Statement in EM5 of Table 7.1 in the Ecological Appraisal (Essential Ecology, November 2025) for reptiles and mobile protected and Priority species (including Hedgehog, which is a Priority and threatened species).

-Preliminary Ecological Appraisal (Arun Ecology Ltd., June 2025).
 This should be secured by a condition of any consent and implemented in full.

 We are satisfied that there is sufficient ecological information available to support determination of this application.
-Please note that we have no comments on Great Crested Newt as we have been instructed to leave comments on this European Protected Species to the [NatureSpace Partnership](#).
+However, please note that we have no comments on Great Crested Newt as we have been instructed to leave comments on this European Protected Species to the [NatureSpace Partnership](#).